roguehistory/DIGH-HIST3812/content/en/building/technotes-toc.md

    + Survey markers from the CSTM (compiled by Sherwin et al) https://cstm-demo2.herokuapp.com/cstm-markers/

-   +This API makes available some 400 record cards from the CARF excavations of Fort Frontenac in Kingston. http://fort-frontenac-excavation.herokuapp.com/.
+   + This API makes available some 400 record cards from the CARF excavations of Fort Frontenac in Kingston. http://fort-frontenac-excavation.herokuapp.com/.